 Ask the Expert: Business Resilience Drives Deal Value

-In a recent 'Ask The Expert' piece for Business Insider, Jeffrey Long, our Southern Region Mergers and Acquisitions Lead, discussed how focusing on technology not only reduces risk, but identifies opportunities and generates real deal value.
+In an 'Ask The Expert' piece for Business Insider, we discussed how focusing on technology not only reduces risk, but identifies opportunities and generates real deal value.

 Modern M&A and the deal value constant